Why Visit Bulgaria: 15 Reasons Bulgaria is Worth Visiting

 After exploring 45+ countries worldwide, I can honestly say that my home country Bulgaria should definitely be on your travel radar.

-Let’s discover each of the reasons that make Bulgaria worth visiting below:
+Let’s discover the reasons that make Bulgaria worth visiting below:

 1. Bulgaria Is Worth Visiting for the Diversity of Historical Attractions